janezpuntar/CustomWidgets/README.md

 **Simple Custom Android Views**

-You have to add in your project:
+Library is added to jCenter.
+If you are not using jCenter add repository below.

 ```
 maven { url "http://dl.bintray.com/janez/maven" }